timothywadecook/lol-rn/README.md

-# lol-rn
-Recommend with Friends React Native App
+# Like Out Loud - React Native